 Minimizes Pressure Ulcers

-This gauges the percent of long-term residents which developed new or worsened pressure ulcers .
-We bake this statistic into our nursing grades.
+This statistic tells you the percent of long-term care residents that developed pressure ulcers .
+We factor in this statistic in computing our nursing grades.

 Minimizes Serious Falls